 1. Perform a cited reference search

 2. Click the "Search History" tab.
-Then, "Save History / Create Alert" - you will be notified whenever that author's works are cited
+Then, "Save History / Create Alert" - you will be notified when that author's works are cited

 3. Be sure to renew saved search alerts -- they only last for 6 months from date of set up